Drug and Alcohol Rehab in Nottingham

 The use of cocaine gives the user an intense but fleeting high, which makes them only want to use it more and more.

-This one time use can then quickly turn into a continual pattern, meaning the body becomes adjusted to the presence of the substance, and suffers when it does not receive it.
+This one-time use can then quickly turn into a continual pattern, meaning the body becomes adjusted to the presence of the substance, and suffers when it does not receive it.

-We can provide you with the necessary care and treatment for your addiction, and can also work to treat the emotional reasons that may have led you to cocaine use in the first place.
+This can provide you with the necessary care and treatment for your addiction, and can also work to treat the emotional reasons that may have led you to cocaine use in the first place.

 The most common way of using heroin – by injecting it – is also the most dangerous way.